codelearncreate/toolkit/README.md

 ## License

-The Weavly Toolkit is available under the [New BSD License](https://raw.githubusercontent.com/codelearncreate/toolkit/master/LICENSE.md).
+The Weavly Co-Design is available under the [New BSD License](https://raw.githubusercontent.com/codelearncreate/co-design/master/LICENSE.md).

-## Third Party Software in the Weavly Toolkit
+## Third Party Software in the Weavly Co-Design

-The Weavly Toolkit is based on other publicly available software, categorized by license:
+The Weavly Co-Design is based on other publicly available software, categorized by license:

 ### New BSD License